gurkenlabs/litiengine-docs/faq/libraries-and-tools.md

 #### How do I use Tiled?

 For a general understanding of the mapping process with Tiled editor, we encourage you to have a look at its [plentiful documentation](https://doc.mapeditor.org/en/stable/manual/introduction/#creating-a-new-map).
-However, we will refer to a few LITIengine specific aspects of creating maps with Tiled in the sections about [Map Objects](https://docs.litiengine.com/basics/manage-maps/map-objects) and [custom properties](https://docs.litiengine.com/basics/manage-maps/custom-properties)
+However, we will refer to a few LITIENGINE specific aspects of creating maps with Tiled in the sections about [Map Objects](https://docs.litiengine.com/basics/manage-maps/map-objects) and [custom properties](https://docs.litiengine.com/basics/manage-maps/custom-properties)

 #### Why is tile mapping not a part of the utiLITI editor?

-LITIengine had its origin in the idea of writing a Java 2D game engine without including _any_ external libraries \(what were we _thinking_?\).
+LITIENGINE had its origin in the idea of writing a Java 2D game engine without including _any_ external libraries \(what were we _thinking_?\).
 Yet, we believe that it is key to success to be able to sometimes rely on other people's expertise, especially when having limited resources.
 The Tiled editor has been developed by a vivid community for approximately ten years, offering a universal standard for tile maps.
 In other words, _it just works_.
 There is simply no need to reinvent the wheel when it comes to tile mapping.